Type of program: Task-oriented crowdsourcing, a.k.a microlabor website

 Locations: United States, though availability of shifts in certain areas may be limited

-How it works: Download the app; create an account and start accepting “shifts.”
+How it works: Download the app and create an account to start accepting “shifts.”
 You earn points as you successfully complete shifts and then gain access to better-paying assignments.
 The types of jobs this crowdsourcing company offers tend to be for consumer brands looking to track their products, so photos of products with price checks are the mainstay of this company.

 How it pays: Pays cash into PayPal accounts.
 Payments for shifts range from $2 to $20 and are paid within 48 hours.